SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 We can first print **the hundreds** as a text – **`(the number / 100) % 10`**, after that **the tens** – **`(the number / 10) % 10`** and at the end **the ones** – **`(the number % 10)`**.

-The first special case is when the number is exactly **rounded to 100** (e.g. 100, 200, 300 etc...).
+The first special case is when the number is exactly **rounded to 100** (e.g., 100, 200, 300 etc...).
 In this case we print "one-hundred", "two-hundred", "three-hundred" etc.

-The second special case is when the number formed by the last two digits of the input number is **less than 10** (e.g. 101, 305, 609, etc).
+The second special case is when the number formed by the last two digits of the input number is **less than 10** (e.g., 101, 305, 609, etc).
 In this case, we print "one-hundred and one", "three-hundred and five", "six-hundred and nine", etc.

-The third special case is when the number formed by the last two digits of the input number is **larger than 10 and smaller than 20** (e.g. 111, 814, 919, etc.).
+The third special case is when the number formed by the last two digits of the input number is **larger than 10 and smaller than 20** (e.g., 111, 814, 919, etc.).
 In this case, we print "one-hundred and eleven", "eight-hundred and fourteen", "nine-hundred and nineteen", etc.

 #### Testing in Judge platform